 1. Do you offer any field trips or other events, and will they be in my area?

 Yes!
 Field trips and activities are planned by HSTs, Community Coordinators, and other school leaders.
 We offer dozens of events and activities each month.
 We try to schedule our events in a variety of locations and on different days of the week to allow as many students to participate as possible.
-You can find information about field trips and other events on the parent intranet.
+You can get an example of the field trips and other events we offer by looking at our event calendar.
+Enrolled families can access details for these events on our parent intranet, known as the Hawks’ Nest.

 The Cottonwood School